-- Voice-assisted intake — browser speech recognition or on-device Whisper transcription, then Gemini extracts structured fields for human review.
+- Voice-assisted intake — browser speech recognition or on-device Whisper transcription, with Gemini extracting structured fields for a human to review before submission.

 - Deterministic danger-sign rules that bypass the model and trigger urgent referral immediately.

-- Offline-style queue and sync so the field reality of patchy connectivity doesn’t block intake.
+- Offline-style queue and sync to mimic patchy connectivity.

-- District dashboard — live case feed, urgent referrals, and outbreak-threshold alerts.
+- District dashboard — live case feed, urgent referrals, outbreak-threshold alerts.

-- BigQuery-backed event storage so the same intake stream powers downstream analytics.
+- BigQuery-backed event storage so the same intake stream feeds downstream analytics.

 Architecture